arrikto/learn-kubeflow/docs/modules/instructor-led/index.md

 ![katib experiments auto ml](images/katib-experiments-automl.png){: style="display: block; margin: auto; width:80%"}

 Once the experiments have completed you will be able to select this entry to view the results.
-The UI will show a graph of attempted values and scrolling down will show the opmtimized values.
+The UI will show a graph of attempted values and scrolling down will show the optimized values.
 Your output will look like this.

 ![katib job optimized](images/katib-job-optimized.png){: style="display: block; margin: auto; width:80%"}